 - Each vertex keeps:

-- the distance from itself to the growing spanning tree
+- the (single-edge) distance from itself to the growing

+spanning tree

+if you can get there in one edge.

 - how to get there.

 - Each vertex keeps:

-- the distance from itself to the growing spanning tree
+- the (single-edge) distance from itself to the growing

+spanning tree

+if you can get there in one edge.

 - how to get there.

 - Each vertex keeps:

-- the distance from itself to the growing spanning tree
+- the (single-edge) distance from itself to the growing

+spanning tree

+if you can get there in one edge.

 - how to get there.